 At Ryders Green we strive to ensure all our pupils are confident and happy readers.
-All pupils throughout the school take banded books home to read with parents.
-We also follow the Read Write Inc in school with daily phonics sessions taking place in Early Years and Key Stage 1.
-Key Stage 2 pupils take part in phonics sessions when appropriate using Fresh Start.
+We follow the Read Write Inc in school with daily phonics sessions taking place in Early Years and Key Stage 1.
+All pupils will have books to share at home with their families.

 The PiRA reading assessments are small, termly reading tests give standardised results and age related scores that enable us to track pupil progress term by term.
 Benefits of the tests include: